 The communist ideal was that the State would eventually “wither away”, as in Lenin’s book The State and Revolution:

 “The first act by which the state really comes forward as the representative of the whole of society — the taking possession of the means of production in the name of society — is also its last independent act as a state.
 State interference in social relations becomes, in one domain after another, superfluous, and then dies down of itself.
 The government of persons is replaced by the administration of things, and by the conduct of processes of production.
 The state is not ‘abolished’.
 It withers away.” (chap.
 1, sect.
 4)

 This concept fails to take into account the need for organisation of a planned economy.
-Someone has to take complex decisions and there is always someone who wants to be the leader.
+Someone must take complex decisions and there is always someone who wants to be the leader.
 No national implementation of communism has ever gone beyond the point of requiring a central administration: an all-powerful party oligarchy emerges.

 “Once you admit that the individual is merely a means to serve the ends of the higher entity called society or the nation, most of those features of totalitarian regimes which horrify us follow of necessity.
 From the collectivist standpoint intolerance and brutal suppression of dissent, the complete disregard of the life and happiness of the individual, are essential and unavoidable consequences of this basic premise”. (p.
 153)

 Government oppression in the name of collectivism has emerged on several occasions, most egregiously in Stalin’s Russia and Pol Pot’s Cambodia.
 Surveillance and a ‘Police State’ are not isolated malpractices by a few misguided leaders, but can be seen as almost inevitable consequences of the enforcement of communism.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/6232.htm.